 Other motorists should be cautious around school buses

-According to Health Day News, approximately 140 people are killed in school bus accidents annually across the country.
-Motorists in Pennsylvania should be aware of the law when it comes to school buses, and act carefully when driving near a bus.
+According to Health Day News, approximately 140 people have killed in school bus accidents annually across the country.
+Motorists in Pennsylvania should be aware of the law when it comes to school buses and act carefully when driving near a bus.

 In Pennsylvania, when a school bus is stopped and its red signal lights are flashing, other motorists are required to stop, according to the Pennsylvania Department of Motor Vehicles.
 In such cases, other drivers are required to leave at least 10 feet between their car and the stopped school bus.
 Motorists are not allowed to continue on their way until the red flashing lights are turned off and all children are safely out of the road.